Police Department Recruitment

 - Valid State of Texas Class "C" drivers license

-- Minimum Requirements - Ensure you meet all requirements before submitting the registration application.
+- Minimum Requirements - Ensure you meet all requirements above before submitting the registration application.

-- Application / Personal History Statement - The process involves first completing an online employment application.
-Review and read ALL instructions before starting to complete the application.
+- Application / Personal History Statement - The process involves first completing an online employment application, which includes the Personal Background History Statement.
+Review and read ALL instructions before starting to complete the application/statement.
 When this process is complete, you will be provided with a confirmation email.
 Until you receive this email, the process is not complete.
 Qualified applicants will be selected to move on to the next phase which is a formal interview.

-To perform this assessment, we use Concept 2 Rowers for candidates to complete a 2000- meter row.
+To perform this assessment, we use Concept 2 Rowers.
+Candidates must complete a 2000- meter row during this phase.
 This activity measures the candidate’s VO2max, which is used to determine the ability of the candidate to meet this fitness requirement.
-During the assessment, the candidate will be required to row 2000 meters at maximum effort at the 50th percentile.
-The required performance standard is determined based on the candidate’s gender, weight and age.
+During the assessment, the candidate will be required to row 2000 meters at maximum effort of at least 60 percent based on the candidate's gender, weight and age.
+At the conclusion of the test, candidates will be ranked from highest to lowest based on their performance.
+Candidates are encouraged to put forth their best efforts and are advised that this portion of the process is highly competitive.
 The DPS has validated the percentile at which we assess both officers and candidates.
-Note: The row machine tension will be set at five (5).
+Note: The row machine tension damper (or level of resistance) will be set at a five (5).
+It may be helpful for candidates to use the Texas DPS Concept 2 Rower Calculator to determine what time range is required for them. https://www.dps.texas.gov/ETR/FitnessWellness/concept2RowerCalc.htm.

-- Background Investigation - The police officer Personal History Statement or Background Packet is the key document for our background investigation of police applicants.
+- Background Investigation - At this point, the candidate will be assigned to a Background Investigator.
+The Personal History Statement or Background Packet that was completed earlier in the process is the primary document used for the background investigation of police applicants.
 Family members, references, acquaintances, past employers and co-workers are interviewed, and a review is conducted of military and school records, driving records, credit history, and any other area the investigator deems appropriate.

 - Conditional Offer of Employment - A conditional offer of employment will be made to applicants who pass the background investigation.
 At this time we may ask for Birth certificate, naturalization documents, high school transcripts, diploma or GED, College/university transcripts and diplomas for all schools attended, marriage licenses, divorce decrees, peace officer license, driver’s license and military discharge DD-214.